 Ask When someone is not well mentally, how do most people react?
-Possible answers:
+Flood the chat with those reactions.

 - Stay away. - Tell them to snap out of it.

 Informal Assessment

 Those reactions are why it may be difficult to gather information from a participant about any possible mental illness.
 Informal assessment is continuous, individualized, and process-based, allowing you to maintain a personal approach.
 Because informal assessment is flexible and allows multiple approaches, it is a great way to start putting together the pieces of a participant's story.